davidrencse/Asphalt/README.md

 # Asphalt

-Asphalt is a packet capture, decode, and analysis toolkit with a CLI and an UI.
+Asphalt is a packet capture, decode, and analysis toolkit.
 It captures live traffic via Scapy, decodes packets into records and runs an analysis pipeline suitable for dashboards or downstream tooling.

 ## Requirements
 - Python 3.8+